Cannone da 75/27 modello 12

-The Cannone da 75/27 modello 1912 cannon was a piece of horse artillery used by the Royal Italian Army during the First World War and Second World Wars.
+The Cannone da 75/27 modello 1912 cannon was a piece of horse artillery used by the Royal Italian Army during the First and Second World Wars.
+It was an improved version of the Cannone da 75/27 modello 06.
 The Germans designated captured guns as the 7.5 cm Feldkanone 245(i).

 History

 In 1906 the Royal Italian Army ordered the Cannone da 75/27 modello 06 from Krupp to replace its obsolete Cannone da 75A.
-Later in 1912, a new version of the mod 06 modified for use as horse artillery was ordered.
-These pieces would be used to equip Field Artillery Regiment "a Cavallo" batteries of the Milan Horse Artillery Regiment during the First World War.
+Later in 1912, a new version of the mod.
+06 modified for use as horse artillery was ordered.
+These pieces would equipped the Royal Italian Army's Horse Artillery Regiment during World War I and World War II.

-In 1939, 51 mod 12s were still in use by the Royal Italian Army and during the Second World War, they armed a group of each of the three rapid artillery regiments of the rapid reaction divisions.
-In June 1941 the three groups were consolidated to form the 3rd fast artillery regiment of the 3rd Principe Amedeo Duca d'Aosta division that participated in the Italian expeditionary force during the invasion of the Soviet Union.
-In response to the heavy losses experienced by Axis forces on the Eastern Front and North Africa, Italian mobile artillery regiments were reorganized, reequipped, and motorized during 1942 with two groups of Cannone da 75/27 modello 11s and one group of Obice da 100/17s.
+In 1939, 51 mod.
+12s were still in use by the Royal Italian Army and during the Second World War, they equipped one group in each of the three cavalry artillery regiments.
+In June 1941 the three groups were consolidated to form the 3rd Cavalry Artillery Regiment of the 3rd Cavalry Division "Principe Amedeo Duca d'Aosta" that participated in the Italian expeditionary force during the invasion of the Soviet Union.
+In response to the heavy losses experienced by Axis forces on the Eastern Front and North Africa, Italian mobile artillery regiments were reorganized, reequipped and motorized during 1942 with two groups of Cannone da 75/27 modello 11s and one group of Obice da 100/17s.